peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 a cryptographic signature and the cryptographic public key of the Credential Issuer.

-Please note: in this specification the examples and the normative properties of Assertions are reported in accordance with the JWT standard, while for the purposes of this specification any Digital Credential or Assertion format may be used, as long as all attributes and requirements defined in this specification are satisfied, even using equivalent names or values.

 # Proof of Possession of a Credential

 The concept of Proof of Possession (PoP) of a Credential within the